ulisesbocchio/least-black/README.md

 //     "black": 50.9954
 //   }
 // ]
-// or just use findLessBlack that will return one such objects, the one with less black findLessBlack(files, fuzz, concurrency).then(lessBlack => console.log('%j', lessBlack));
+// or just use findLeastBlack that will return one such objects, the one with the least amount of black findLeastBlack(files, fuzz, concurrency).then(leastBlack => console.log('%j', leastBlack));
 // prints:
 //   {
 //     "image": "/Users/ubocchio/Desktop/Screen Shot 2018-03-04 at 8.00.38 PM.png",